Contents

 Window size: Do not close window based on this dimension

-As each tuple arrives in the aggregate operator, it is counted.
+As each tuple arrives in the Aggregate operator, it is counted.
 Because each tuple

-causes a tuple to be emitted, the emitted tuple contains a value in the sequence_num field that is one greater than the previous tuple.
-To
+causes a tuple to be emitted, the emitted tuple contains a value in the sequence_num

-understand how the count() function is used here, and
+function is used here,

-for further information on aggregate functions in general, see the Aggregate Functions
+and for further information on aggregate functions in general, see the Aggregate Functions

 Overview section of the Expression Language Functions topic in the StreamBase References.